People and Places of the Past

 Plan Your Visit

-Dates: Saturday 9th & Sunday 10th May 2026
+Dates: Saturday 9th May (10am to 5pm) & Sunday 10th May (12pm to 5pm) 2026

-Location: Kirkby Stephen Parish Church & Churchyard.
+Location: Kirkby Stephen Parish Church & Churchyard; Kirkby Stephen Market Place.

 Host Organisations: Upper Eden History Society & Herlid Vikings